bgoonz/INTERVIEW-PREP-COMPLETE/Practice/spotify/Interview-Prep-master/README.md

 - [Java Cheat Sheet](http://overapi.com/java/)
 - [Ruby Cheat Sheet](http://overapi.com/ruby/)

-### DO YOUR HOMEWORK - Know the company you're interviewing with!
+### DO YOUR HOMEWORK - Know the company you’re interviewing with!

 ###### Even if you fumble on the technical question, you can gain some redemption with interviewers by asking _very_ insightful questions about the engineering problems they are tackling and prodding about how they are scaling their product.
-I don't mean "So what language do you guys use?".
-More like "How did you overcome challenge X when developing service Y?".
+I don’t mean “So what language do you guys use?”.
+More like “How did you overcome challenge X when developing service Y?”.

 - Apple
   - [Apple on CareerCup](http://www.careercup.com/page?pid=apple-interview-questions)